 I couldn’t drop this in Sawyer’s lap.
 He couldn’t know there was any more trouble than driving into town when the well ran dry.

-When the trees opened into a vast meadow of tall flowering grasses, the path narrowed even further.
 I spent a few moments gauging everyday items that were wider than this walkway; my dog, my laptop, a submarine sandwich placed sideways, a yoga mat, most table games except for Uno, and me.

 what’s your name